emel-dir/head-first-geek-parenting/hadi_only_known.md

 ### Buying

 First and foremost: Don't!
 I know it's hard, there's so many things out there telling you they are must-haves.
 Most likely they weren't available when you were raised, nor when your parents or grand-parents grew up.
-It's highly unlikely you need them.
+It's highly unlikely you need them. other stuff

 ### Reading